UniversalAlgebra/universalalgebra.org/docs/flrp/deep.md

 DeMeo's analysis of $L_7$ [[1](#works-cited)] already provides a set of potent cf-IE properties (G is primitive, insoluble, $C_G(N) = 1$, etc.).
-If TCT analysis of $L_7$ (or other lattices) can yield *new, independent* cf-IE properties of G, the intersection of required properties shrinks, making a contradiction more attainable.
+If TCT analysis of $L_7$ (or other lattices) can yield *new, independent* cf-IE properties of $G$, the intersection of required properties shrinks, making a contradiction more attainable.
 For instance, $L_7$ is non-modular, implying $\mathrm{Con}(A_G)$ must admit types 1 or 5; if this admission can be translated into a new cf-IE group property not already covered by DeMeo's analysis,